LucyHeath/ChamPeakx/README.md

 ![Screenshot 2023-01-05 at 21 39 55](https://user-images.githubusercontent.com/114397080/210885205-3e68e5f4-f8e3-4dd2-aa08-6062eb9f794a.png)

 The user login page has a similar form.
-Error handling is present but due to security reasons, do not highlight which credentials have been entered incorrectly.
+Error handling is present but due to security reasons, does not highlight which credentials are incorrect.
 ![Screenshot 2023-01-05 at 21 35 22](https://user-images.githubusercontent.com/114397080/210884532-5d9d3218-2cda-4c90-8f22-617a765c21ff.png)

 On log in, a toast pop-up(Chakra UI) to welcomes that user.